dreamcatcher-tech/network/Inbox/2023-01-25 1245 trigger updates when geo status alters.md

 >[!danger] Depends:

+The danger is having the tree inconsistent if the datum records something that is ultimately out of date.

 ## Options
 1. Customers collection update sends
 2. routing/sector/order only includes those items that have been approved by a human